puerapuliae/vagrant-debian-box/README.md

 ### Notes

-This script basted on original Dotzero's [repo](https://github.com/dotzero/vagrant-debian-wheezy-64) with some tweaks.
+This script is based on Dotzero's [repo](https://github.com/dotzero/vagrant-debian-wheezy-64) with some tweaks.